WillMarceau/410-Assignment-2/README.md

 4. # Sound:
    ## Picking Up Key
    When the key is picked up, it makes a metallic sound as it enters John Lemon's pocket.

+   ## Unlocking the Door
+   When the door is opened using a key, there's a short sound of an unlocking mechanism.